-Who is this guide for?
+Who's this guide for?

 This guide is aimed at secondary care trainers in four key roles who are seeking to have their trainer status recognised locally and, in due course and subject to legal change, approved by the General Medical Council (GMC).
 It is relevant to trainers in secondary care throughout the UK.
 This user guide will also be helpful to those who are responsible for appraising trainers.

-It consists of a series of key questions and answers set out in eight sections:
+It consists of a series of key questions and answers set out in eight sections.

-- Background to this Guide
+Background to this Guide Page 2

-- Who is taking part?
+Who is taking part?
+Page 4

-- The trainer recognition framework
+The Standards Framework Page 5

-- Preparing for Recognition
+Preparing for Recognition Page 6

-- Producing your Supporting Evidence
+Producing your Supporting Evidence Page 7

-- Continuing Professional Development as a Trainer
+Continuing Professional Development as a Trainer Page 9

-- Leaving the System
+Leaving the System Page 11

-- Is Recognition Right for Me?
+Is Recognition Right for Me?
+Page 12

-'Training is patient safety for 30 years' (1)
+"Training is patient safety for 30 years" (1)

-Section 1 Background to this guide
+Background to this Guide